Here's everything you need to know about how business loans work.

 Small business loan uses vary from business owner to other.
 However, some of the more common uses include:

-- Working capital is the money used to fund a business’s day-to-day operations.
-You can use it to pay for inventory, salaries, and other operational expenses.
+- Working Capital.
+You can use it to pay for day-to-day operations, like inventory, salaries, and other operational expenses.

 There are many other uses for business loans as well.
 These are just some of the more common ones.

 Banks are one of the most common places to get a small business loan.
 They typically have the lowest interest rates and longest repayment terms.

 However, they also usually have the strictest eligibility requirements.